mongodb/atlas-local-cli/README.md

 ## Installation

 ## As an Atlas CLI plugin
 The Atlas Local CLI is installed as a first-class plugin inside the Atlas CLI.
+The plugin will automatically be installed on the first call of the command.

 You can run the commands by running `atlas local *`